+NEDC.
 Effective year 2000, that idling period has been eliminated, i.e., engine starts at 0 s and the emission sampling begins at the same time.
-This modified cold-start procedure is also referred to as the New European Driving Cycle or NEDC.
+This modified cold-start procedure is referred to as the New European Driving Cycle (NEDC) or as the MVEG-B test cycle.

 Figure 1.
 ECE 15 Cycle